In all of the options we’ve looked at so far in our eight-part series on Funding a Business, there have been strings attached.

 It starts with a detailed business plan on your part, laying out your company’s story, the reason you’re seeking funding, the amount you’re seeking, and the opportunity for the PE firm.
 Be sure to give detailed, realistic financial projections over the next three to five years, showing how you can deliver the returns and the profitable exit they are looking for.

 If you’re successful, you’ll get a memorandum stating the broad guidelines, and you’ll begin negotiating the details of the agreement.
 The most important element, of course, is how your company is valued.
 Negotiating is a tricky area, because the private equity partners are very experienced at doing deals like this.
-Here are a few tricks to watch out for—notice that several of them involve delaying payments and taking advantage of the time value of money, which we discussed in a previous tutorial.
+Check everything carefully and ask for help from lawyers and other professionals.

 When you’ve finalized the details, you’ll get an offer letter, and then the private equity firm will begin a very detailed due diligence process.
 You’ll need to be prepared to give full details of your business, and have every aspect of your business scrutinized not only by the private equity investors but also by teams of external consultants and accountants.
 If everything checks out, then you’ll agree on the final terms and sign the agreement.